 - Registration for Research Independent Study

-The faculty mentor may also be referred to as: Research Director, Supervising Faculty, PI (Principle Investigator), Research Supervisor, Research Advisor and Research Mentor.
+The faculty mentor may also be referred to as: Research Director, Supervising Faculty, PI (Principal Investigator), Research Supervisor, Research Advisor and Research Mentor.

 Numerous summer research opportunities exist for Duke undergraduates on the Duke campus, in Research Triangle Park, and at Universities and national laboratories around the country.